 all OSC messages received on the given port as text to the standard

-Download mapping json files
+Download mapping json files from group one

 View mapping diagrams